 When we in the life-affirming community receive such negative feedback, it presents a fabulous opportunity for us to provide an informed, winsome, and candid response.
 Remember, there is nothing truthful, morally accurate, or scientifically supportable about abortion.
 The entire enterprise is built on lies, driven by emotion, and supported by nothing but air and pomposity.
 Every single negative comment Human Coalition has received that pushes abortion rights is fabricated on nonsense and easily debunked.

 As I’ve reviewed the litany of responses Lauren received, a few themes popped out at me.
 You probably deal with these all the time in your conversations about abortion.
-I hope my responses will arm you to properly engage in the abortion debate and, hopefully, win some converts.The term “pro-choice” was invented in the 1970s by some pro-abortion men who were trying to… Click To Tweet
+I hope my responses will arm you to properly engage in the abortion debate and, hopefully, win some converts.The term “pro-choice” was invented in the 1970s by some pro-abortion men who were trying to figure out how to market abortion more effectively.
+Click To Tweet

 Just remember – there are no winning abortion arguments.
 The truth is always, always on your side.